 Amongst other things I’m an anarcho-flaneuse, performance artist and part-time lecturer in Geography at The University of Liverpool.

 In 2006 I founded the psychogeographical collective The LRM (Loiterers Resistance Movement).
 Since then I’ve developed a unique academic-activist-artistic praxis asserting that the streets should belong to everyone.
 My research interests include walking as a cultural, political, artistic and research tool, the importance of public space, access and equality and reimagining Manchester.
 I love The Handsome Family, Doctor Who, a pint of Guinness in a proper pub, gig going, cake decorating and perfecting my seitan.
 I am actively involved in a number of campaigns to make Manchester a fairer, more equal and interesting place.
-At the moment these include working with others to fight the introduction of a PSPO (Public Space Protection Order) that will criminalise homeless people, making the Peterloo memorial accessible for disabled people and ensuring the Irwell river towpath remains open to the public.
+Currently these include working with others to make the Peterloo memorial accessible for disabled people, ensure the Irwell river towpath and other footpaths remain open to the public and challenging various policies and other developments which criminalise homeless people, limit access to public space or privatise our streets.

 I welcome invitations for walks, talks, lectures, workshops or other interesting projects.
 I have performed, exhibited and shared my work widely, please get in touch if you want to find out more or have a chat.
 A list of performance walks and tours I have written can be found here under events